Der Schatzgräber: Performance history

 The opera was first performed on 21 January 1920 by the Oper Frankfurt, conducted by Ludwig Rottenberg.
 It was Schreker's most (but also his last) successful opera.
 It received 354 performances in over fifty cities between 1920 and 1924/1925, but after the change in the cultural and political climate in Germany, only a further 31 performances took place until 1932.
 The last production during the composer's lifetime was in Oldenburg in October 1931 whereafter, under the Nazis (who took power in 1933), Schreker's music was banned due to his Jewish ancestry.

 The Berlin premiere took place on 3 April 1922 at the Berlin State Opera, conducted by Leo Blech, with Vera Schwarz, Robert Hutt and Waldemar Henke in the leading roles.

 The Viennese premiere took place at the Vienna State Opera on 18 October 1922, conducted by Franz Schalk, with a cast including Nikolaus Zek, Fritz Krenn, Karl Norbert, Richard Schubert, Richard Tauber and Gertrud Kappel.

 In 1922, Schreker prepared a Symphonic Interlude for concert performance, mainly drawn from the orchestral interlude from act 3.
 This was premiered by the Concertgebouw Orchestra conducted by Willem Mengelberg in October 1923.

 The opera was revived in a concert performance conducted by Robert Heger in 1968, followed by another concert performance in Vienna under Lothar Zagrosek in 1985.
 Fully staged productions followed at the Theater St. Gallen (1988) and the Hamburg State Opera (1989).

-The Netherlands Opera, Amsterdam staged a new production by Pierre Audi, conducted by Marc Albrecht and directed by Ivo van Hove, in September 2012.
+The Netherlands Opera in Amsterdam staged a new production conducted by Marc Albrecht and directed by Ivo van Hove, in September 2012.

 In May 2022, the Deutsche Oper Berlin staged a new production by Christof Loy, conducted by Marc Albrecht with Elisabet Strid and Daniel Johansson in the leading roles.
+This was recorded and released by Naxos in 2023.
 This production was also staged at the Opéra national du Rhin in Strasbourg in October 2022 conducted by Marko Letonja.